microsoft/eEVM/samples/README.md

 - Parses a contract definition.
 The compiled output is read from a file, then [nlohmann::json](https://github.com/nlohmann/json) is used to extract the relevant fields from json.
 - Deploys contract from definition.
 This demonstrates basic ABI encoding of arguments.
 The "bin" field from the contract definition is the raw code for the constructor - it must be given a single argument then run to produce the actual contract state and code.
 - Calls functions on a deployed contract.
 The function selectors are retrieved from the "hashes" field of the contract definition, their ABI-encoded arguments appended, and the result is passed as input to an EVM transaction.
-All function calls (totalSupply, balanceOf, transfer) are like this, and use `run_and_check_result` to wrap the execution in `evm::Processor::run`.
+All function calls (totalSupply, balanceOf, transfer) are like this, and use `run_and_check_result` to wrap the execution in `eevm::Processor::run`.
 - Address storage.
 Addresses are individual identities, and may have associated balances or state in any number of contracts' storage - all of which is contained within `GlobalState`.
 Only the address must be retained and passed.
 - State reporting.
 The contract (and entire network) state is embedded in `GlobalState`, but not in an easily readable form.
 Instead the state can be reconstructed by additional read-only transactions sent to the ERC20 contract, and those results converted to a human-readable representation of the returned values.